 This section summarizes the assessment of existing and potential future environmental impacts presented by the site.
 Environmental impacts may include existing and potential future exposure pathways to fish and wildlife receptors, wetlands, groundwater resources, and surface water.

-Based upon the resources and pathways identified and the toxicity of the contaminants of ecological concern at this site, a Fish and Wildlife Resources Impact Analysis (FWRIA) was deemed to not be necessary for this site.
-Figures 3, 4, 5, and 6 summarize the results of the site investigations.
+Based upon the resources and pathways identified and the toxicity of the contaminants of ecological concern at this site, a Fish and Wildlife Resources Impact Analysis (FWRIA) was deemed not necessary for OU 02.

-Nature and Extent of Contamination
+Nature and Extent of Contamination: